EtienneBatelier/Ising-model/README.txt

 How to interact with the program?

-The textual version has a Main function in the IsingModel class.
+The textual version has a Main function in the IsingModelSim class.
 It readily contains an initialized simulation for a 100x100x1 example.

 The graphical version comes with a simple UI that enables one to interact with the simulation in real time.
 The WASD keys control the position of the camera.
 Keeping the right mouse button pressed while moving the mouse around rotates the camera.
 Below the tag "Parameters" in the top right corners of the screen lie two sliders.
 They control the two parameters of the simulation: the coldness and the ambient magnetic field.
 Below the tag "Ferromagnetic Chunk" are yet another bunch of sliders.
 The sliders "Dimensions" control the dimensions of a new rectangular cuboidal ferromagnetic chunk to be simulated.
 Once dimensions are specified, pressing Enter will spawn the new lattice.